Algorithm analysis

 return p + q

-Code with added debug prints and level=0
+a) Solution for code with added debug prints and level=0 param:

 [38]: